-Prerequisites: HIT100 with a grade of "C" or better and reading proficiency

-Pre-/corequisite: MTH128

-Healthcare Statistics entails a study of healthcare statistics with a focus on the commonly used rates and percentages computed principally on hospital inpatients.
+Pre-/corequisites: HIT100 with a grade of "C" or better and MTH110 or MTH128 with a grade of "C" or better Healthcare Statistics entails a study of healthcare statistics with a focus on the commonly used rates and percentages computed principally on hospital inpatients.
 This course will also include an in-depth study of hospital statistics, sources, definitions, collection, reporting, and presentation of data.
 Non-acute care data and examples will also be included in the lessons.
 (F,S,O)

-HIT130 Healthcare Legal and Ethical Issues
+HIT130 Healthcare Legal and Ethical Issues 3